AlbertoSabater/Atari-DeepReinforcementLearning/README.md

   - https://sites.google.com/a/deepmind.com/dqn/

 This code has been modified to create a new DQN architecture with some of his layers pretrained, given another neural network.
-Optionally, this preatrained layers can be frozen to avoid his modification during the main training.
+Optionally, these preatrained layers can be frozen to avoid his modification during the main training.
 This code also allow the pretraining of a part of a layer, creating his complementary layer with random weights.
 The aim of this pretraining is to increase the